 M. Granger Morgan is University and Lord Chair Professor of Engineering; Professor, Department of Engineering and Public Policy (where he served for 38 years as the founding Department Head, stepping down in August 2014); also Professor in the Department of Electrical and Computer Engineering and in the H. John Heinz III College; Co-Director (with Inês Azevedo) of the Center for Climate and Energy Decision Making; Co-Director (with Jay Apt) of the Electricity Industry Center.
 His research addresses problems in science, technology and public policy with a particular focus on energy, environmental systems, climate change and risk analysis.
 Much of his work has involved the development and demonstration of methods to characterize and treat uncertainty in quantitative policy analysis.
 Morgan serves as Chair of the Scientific and Technical Council for the International Risk Governance Council.
 In the recent past, he served as Chair of the Science Advisory Board of the U.S. Environmental Protection Agency and as Chair of the Advisory Council of the Electric Power Research Institute, of which he is now again a member.
 He holds a BA from Harvard College (1963) where he concentrated in Physics, an MS in Astronomy and Space Science from Cornell (1965) and a Ph.D. from the Department of Applied Physics and Information Sciences at the University of California at San Diego (1969).

-Nick Muller was a visiting professor at Carnegie Mellon’s Department of Engineering and Public Policy in the fall of 2015, and has been a member of the Economics faculty at Middlebury College since the fall of 2007.
+Nick Muller is the Lester and Judith Lave Professor of Economics in Carnegie Mellon’s Department of Engineering and Public Policy and Tepper School of Business.
+He was a visiting professor in the Department of Engineering and Public Policy in the fall of 2015, and was previosuly a member of the Economics faculty at Middlebury College from 2007-2017.
 He completed his dissertation at Yale University in May of 2007, where his advisors included Robert Mendelsohn, William Nordhaus, and Nathaniel Keohane.
 His dissertation focused on using integrated assessment models to measure the damages from air pollution in the United States, and to propose alternative market-based policies intended to govern the criteria air pollutants.
 Dr. Muller also attended the School of Public and Environmental Affairs where he studied environmental policy and public finance in pursuit of a master’s degree in public administration.
 His current research includes measuring the damages due to emissions from each industry in the U.S. economy, the design of market-based based environmental policies, and the construction price indices for air pollution.